 · this training is not an accredited training.
 It is continuing professional development for horticulturist to move into the field of therapeutic horticulture.

 Training is held Online, with weekly live sessions held over 4 weeks and resources accessed through the Online Training Hub.

-Onsite Training will be held over two days on the Sunshine Coast later in 2022.
+If you’re wanting to learn face to face with Cath the Onsite Training will be held over two days on the Sunshine Coast later in 2022.

 Participants receive workbooks, resources and certificate of participation upon completion.